• Skip to primary navigation

 As you can see, these rose beautifully.
 You can use parchment paper liners or just grease the muffin tin.

-Tools you'll need to make these delicious corn muffins:
+Tools used to make these delicious corn muffins

 Bowl